2004 Madrid train bombings: Acquitted defendants

+Wrongful arrest

+Brandon Mayfield was arrested 6 May 2004 on a material witness charge, on the basis of a fingerprint found after 11 March 2004 Madrid attacks.
+Although Spanish authorities were doubtful that the identification was correct, he was held for two weeks in federal custody until they conclusively identified the fingerprint as belonging to another man and was released by the FBI authorities.

+Other suspects

+Mustafa Setmariam Nasar – arrested in Quetta, Pakistan in October 2005 as he was shopping for breakfast, close to the Pakistani-Afghan border by the Pakistani Inter-Services Intelligence.
+He was held as a Spanish citizen, holding status since the late 1980s following marriage to a Spanish woman.
+He was wanted for the 2004 Madrid bombings and the 2005 London bombings.
+The FBI had offered a US$5 million reward for his capture and President Pervez Musharraf of Pakistan stated in that his country has received a huge amount of substantial sums in bounties from American authorities.

+Abdelilah Hriz – arrested in his native Morocco in January 2008 by Moroccan police.
+In Rabat, Hriz was found guilty and sentenced up to 20 years in prison in December 2008.

+On 29 April 2011, the German Federal Police arrested 3 Moroccans in the western German city of Düsseldorf and one in nearby Bochum.
+The Moroccans were linked with the 2004 Madrid train bombings and 2005 London transit attacks.
+The arrests were based on suspicion they were planning a terror attack in the country, they said.
+Local media reports that officers had seized large amounts of explosives when the three were arrested.
+The three alleged terrorists were brought to a judge the next day and they are to remain in detention pending an awaiting trial.

 Controversies

 The authorship of the bombings remains a controversial issue in Spain.
 Sectors of the Partido Popular (PP) and some of the PP-friendly media outlets (primarily El Mundo and the Libertad Digital radio station) claim that there are inconsistencies and contradictions in the Spanish judicial investigation.

 As Spanish and international investigations continue to claim the unlikeliness of ETA's active implication, these claims have shifted from direct accusations involving the Basque separatist organisation to less specific insinuations and general scepticism.

 Additionally, there is controversy over the events that took place between the bombings and the general elections held three days later.

 Reactions

 In the aftermath of the bombings, there were massive street demonstrations across Spain to protest against the train bombings.

+Two people died in political violence about the ETA controversy.

 The international reaction was also notable, as the scale of the attack became clearer.

 Memorial service for victims

 A memorial service for the victims of this incident was held on 25 March 2004 at the Almudena Cathedral.
-It was attended by King Juan Carlos I, Queen Sofía, victims' families, and representatives from numerous other countries, including British prime minister Tony Blair, French president Jacques Chirac, German chancellor Gerhard Schröder, and U.S. Secretary of State Colin Powell.
+It was attended by King Juan Carlos I, Queen Sofía, the victims' families, and representatives from numerous other countries, including British prime minister Tony Blair, French president Jacques Chirac, German chancellor Gerhard Schröder, and U.S. Secretary of State Colin Powell.